How much does it cost you to find a customer?

 On average radio advertising will cost you around £2 for every 1,000 listeners.
 To give a very rough perspective, a week-long campaign that uses a 30 second ad (minus production costs) could cost anything from £500 on a local station to £2,500 on a regional station.
 You’ll also need to factor in around 10% of the costs for creating the advert.

 It should come as no surprise that TV advertising is pricey.
 It’s also most effective when used for mass marketing rather than local or niche businesses.
 A 30 second advert on a mainstream channel could cost between £4,500 to £30,000.
 Some smaller digital channels have prices as low as £50 for a 30 second advert during the day.
 However, this advertising isn’t targeted to any demographic and without a lot of repetition is unlikely to yield results for local businesses.

 So, how does a heating engineer find new customers?

 It’s clear that there are more marketing platforms out there for independent traders than ever before, but which is likely to result in a paying customer?

-Online PPC advertising can be effective if you’ve got the time, budget and marketing skill to manage it, but again the effort and resource involved with no customer contact is a gamble.
-Then of course there’s the traditional mediums of print and broadcast advertising like newspapers, magazines, radio and TV.
-Without a big enough budget for the right creative input and effective repetition, the vast majority of small businesses simply can’t afford to send their message out into the ether with no guarantee of reaching the right audience.
+Online PPC advertising can be effective if you’ve got the time, budget and marketing skill to manage it.
+However, the effort and resource involved with no customer contact is a gamble.
+Then, of course, there’s the traditional mediums of print and broadcast advertising like newspapers, magazines, radio and TV.
+Without a big enough budget the vast majority of small businesses simply can’t afford to send their message out with no guarantee of reaching the right audience.

 - No sign up or subscription fees – only pay for the leads you need.